File 317 · Open (no physical evidence)

 Could Nessie be a plesiosaur?

 No. Plesiosaurs went extinct about 66 million years ago, and Loch Ness is a freshwater lake only around 10,000 years old, formed after the last Ice Age.
-It could not host a population of such animals.
+It could not host a population of such animals, and the 2019 DNA survey found no reptile DNA at all.

 ← Back to the archive